Dan-DH/rpg-project/README.md

 - Three actions to choose from each turn:
   - Attack: Deals a fixed amount of damage, depending on character, with a chance to crit for x1.5 damage.
 Normal attacks can be dodged or deflected, inflicting half the damage back to the attacker.
 Critical hits can only be dodged.
   - Heal: Restores a random amount of health between 1 and 10.
-  - Surrender: Inmediately end the game, granting victory to the oponent.
+  - Surrender: Inmediately ends the game, granting victory to the oponent.
 - Four character animations: attack, dodge, received damage, and death/surrender.
 - Game log describing the actions taken each turn.
 - Health bar, animated on real time.